saeedhiseinzadeh/Hyperbird/README.md

 2. **Run the script**:
    - The script takes the following arguments:
-     - `white_ref`: Path to the white reference image.
+     - `white_ref`: Path to the white reference image in *raw format.
-     - `black_ref`: Path to the black reference image.
+     - `black_ref`: Path to the black reference image in *raw format.
-     - `num_objects`: Number of objects to detect in the image.
+     - `num_objects`: Number of objects to detect in the image, should be 1 or <.
      - `percentage`: Percentage to shrink the mask.
+The defult is 2.
      - `num_processes`: Number of processes to use for multiprocessing (optional, defaults to the number of CPU cores).

    ```sh